How can we help you today?

 • Depending on the type of redirect, domain forwarding can be a permanent or temporary solution.

 Domain forwarding, also known as web forwarding or URL forwarding, is the process of redirecting website visitors to a different domain or section of your website.
-When users type a specific domain into the browser address bar, domain forwarding diverts their browsers to a webpage or website you designate.
+When users type a specific website address into the browser address bar, domain forwarding diverts their browsers to a webpage or website you designate.

 Domain forwarding is helpful if you own multiple domain names and don’t want to confuse your visitors.
-It also improves your website’s performance across search engines by consolidating traffic to your primary website.
+It also improves your website’s performance across search engines by consolidating traffic to your original domain.

-This article will provide a thorough overview of domain forwarding, discussing its benefits, how to set it up, and some best practices.
+This article provides a thorough overview of domain forwarding, including its benefits, how to set it up, and best practices.

 What is domain forwarding?
 How does it work?

-Also called redirecting, pointing, or connecting, domain forwarding lets you automatically direct website visitors who type a specific URL into their address bar to a domain you assign.
+Also called redirecting, pointing, or connecting, domain forwarding lets you automatically direct website visitors who enter a specific URL in their address bar to a destination URL you specify.

-Here are what you can do with domain forwarding:
+Here are some things you can do when you enable domain forwarding:

 • If you registered a domain with one domain registrar but built your website with another online resource, domain forwarding allows you to link the domain to the website.